tuanduc2904/rn-blob-util/README.md

     {
         name: 'avatar',
         filename: 'avatar.png',
-        // Change BASE64 encoded data to a file path with prefix `RNBlobUtil-file://`.
+        // Change BASE64 encoded data to a file path with prefix `ReactNativeBlobUtil-file://`.
-        // Or simply wrap the file path with RNBlobUtil.wrap().
+        // Or simply wrap the file path with ReactNativeBlobUtil.wrap().
-        data: RNBlobUtil.wrap(PATH_TO_THE_FILE)
+        data: ReactNativeBlobUtil.wrap(PATH_TO_THE_FILE)
     },
     {
         name: 'ringtone',